mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 Recommendation systems are a type of information filtering system that utilize historical data, such as past user behavior or interactions, to predict the likelihood of a user's interest in certain items or products.
 As an example application: if a product web site has 100K products that is too many for customers to browse through.
 Based on a customers past purchases, finding customers with similar purchases, etc. it is possible to filter the products shown to a customer.

 Writing recommendation systems is a common requirement for almost all businesses that sell products to customers.
-Before we get started we need to define a few terms that you may not be familiar with:
+Before we get started we need to define two terms that you may not be familiar with: [Collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering): uses both similarities between users and items to calculate recommendations.
+This linked Wikipedia article also discusses content-based filtering which uses user and item features.

-- [Movie Lens dataset](https://grouplens.org/datasets/movielens/): the GroupLens Research organization has packaged the user movie preference [https://movielens.org](https://movielens.org) dataset.
+The [Movie Lens dataset](https://grouplens.org/datasets/movielens/) created by the GroupLens Research organization uses the user movie preference [https://movielens.org](https://movielens.org) dataset.
 This dataset is a standard for developing and evaluating recommendation system algorithms and models.
-- [Collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering): uses both similarities between users and items to calculate recommendations.
-This Wikipedia article also discusses content-based filtering which uses user and item features.

 There are at least three good approaches to take: